Medical expert of the article

 Reception mode

-Two postinor tablets are used: the first tablet should be taken within 48 hours after unprotected intercourse, the second after 12 hours.
-The escapel is taken 1 tablet not later than 72 hours after unprotected sexual intercourse.
+Two Postinor tablets are used: the first tablet must be taken within 48 hours after unprotected sexual intercourse, the second - after 12 hours.
+Escapelle is taken 1 tablet no later than 72 hours after unprotected sexual intercourse.

 Emergency contraception with copper-bearing IUDs

-For this purpose, the IUD is injected into the uterus for 5 days after unprotected intercourse.
-This method is not shown for nulliparous women, as well as for patients with a high risk of developing inflammatory diseases of the genitals, primarily with sexually transmitted infections, the increased risk of which occurs when there are a large number of sexual partners and casual sex.
-The effectiveness of this method is 1 pregnancy per 5000 cases of use.
+For this purpose, the IUD is inserted into the uterus within 5 days after unprotected intercourse.
+This method is not indicated for women who have not given birth, as well as for patients with a high risk of developing inflammatory diseases of the genital organs, primarily with sexually transmitted infections, the increased risk of which occurs with a large number of sexual partners and casual sex.
+The effectiveness of this method is 1 pregnancy per 5,000 cases of use.

 Attention!